Query Version History¶

 Publishing is available for new unpublished queries and for previously unpublished queries.
 It creates a version that will be stored in Version History.
 For example, publishing a new query for the first time will capture its first version; and publishing a currently unpublished query that has already been published before will create its next version in the History.

-All published queries are filtered into the Published filter in Query Search and Advanced Search in Alation.
-For details on searching and filtering, refer to Searching and Filtering.
+All published queries are filtered into the Publish Status filter in Alation Search.
+For details on searching and filtering, refer to Search.

 Republishing is available for published queries, which are edited.
 Republishing incorporates the new unpublished changes into the next published version of the query and captures this latest version in Version History.